 Hi [prospect name],

-I’m sure what you were really hoping for this year on Valentine’s Day was [a one-year subscription to product, an upgrade to our Pro version, 100 shipments of Product A, etc.] But if you just got chocolates or flowers, don’t fear -- you can always treat yourself.
+I’m sure what you were really hoping for this year on Valentine’s Day was [a one-year subscription to a product, an upgrade to our Pro version, 100 shipments of Product A, etc.] But if you just got chocolates or flowers, don’t fear -- you can always treat yourself.

 I’d love to show you how [product] can support your [Marketing, Sales, Customer Support, etc.] goals in 2018.
 Do you have 10 minutes this week to catch up?